Skaruts/Lua-Enum/README.md

 "*"     -- starts at 0, increments exponentially
 "1*"    -- starts at 1, increments exponentially
 ```
-Naturally, when using `*` you can't specify the increment by a number, as it gets automatically calculated to exponents.
+Naturally, when using `*` you cannot specify the increment by a number, as it gets automatically calculated to exponents (if you put a number there it gets ignored).
 However, you can still use custom values.

 Standard naming rules for identifiers apply: field names cannot contain spaces, must start by a letter or underscore, can contain numbers after that.